 # for example: 'ssh [email protected]'

 For those with windows, you will need a third party program to connect to the server.
-PuTTY is the most popular program used for SSH connections, and you can find it here if you don't have it already.
+PuTTY is the most popular program used for SSH connections, and you can find a PuTTY Download here if you don't have it already.

-Once you are ready to connect with PuTTY, you will need to specify the private key to use for authentication.
+Once you are ready to connect with PuTTY SSH, you will need to specify the private key to use for authentication.

 From there, click on the "Browse" button and navigate to the private key that is saved on your computer.
 Once you have loaded the private key, navigate back to the Session menu.

 Lastly, make sure that SSH is selected and that the port is 22.
-Enter the ip address of your virtual machine and click open.
+Enter the IP address of your VPS and click open.
 Voila!
 A new window has opened and you are connected to your machine.
 Welcome to the wonderful world of Linux!

 [OPTIONAL] You may enter the username that you are connecting with before the IP address, as in the example above, to connect using a specific user.
 However, a password or alternate SSH key may be required depending on how you've set things up.